 It features a copper lightning-rod ball, pan and tilt servos, a decorative brass frame and base, along with a Pixy image processing camera inside.
 You simply sit it on a table, plug in a cell phone power pack and the device will track you as you walk around…if you are wearing a blue shirt.
 You can train it to recognize other colors using the PixyMon application on a Linux notebook.
 Be sure to check out the entire build series, “Off-The-Shelf Hacker Steampunk Eye Ball (parts 1 through 5) over at thenewstack.io.

 The response has been amazing for the Generation 4.0 Steampunk Conference Badge.
 People stopped me and asked what it was and if I made it.
-I told them how it worked and showed them the connected Raspberry Pi.
-There were a few selfies, which was kind of new to me.
-Nevertheless, everybody enjoyed it and … Read more
+I showed them how it worked and how the display hooked up to the Raspberry Pi.
+A few attendees took selfies with yours truly and the badge.
+It was inspiring and fun for everybody.